Launch It: Mitcham Enterprise Centre

-On 25 January 2018 the London Youth Support Trust opened up their newly refurbished enterprise centre in Mitcham.
-With the help of Moat Homes and United Living, LYST were able to rejuvenate this centre into business planning, to help accessing funding, to mentoring and digital skills training, there is a wide range of services available, all completely free.
-Opening the centre was Siobhain Mcdonagh, the MP for Merton/Mitcham, who helped a huge part in turning this place into the stature it is today.
+On 25 January 2018, Launch It opened up their newly refurbished enterprise centre in Mitcham.
+With the help of Moat Homes and United Living, Launch It was able to rejuvenate the centre into business planning, to help accessing funding, to mentoring and digital skills training, there is a wide range of services available, all completely free.
+Siobhain Mcdonagh, the MP for Merton/Mitcham, opened the center.

 Peckham Enterprise Centre

-The Peckham Enterprise centre is LYST's main centre in South London.
-Opened on 1 April 2016 Peckham has been an innovation for many young entrepreneurs and has proven to be a successful addition to LYST.
-A partnership between, LYST and Southwark Council, the centre hosts 11 start-up businesses and gives pre-starts a space to work in its hot-desking area.
-Nestled within the Peckham Enterprise Centre the new Enterprise Garden.
+The Peckham Enterprise centre is Launch It's main centre in South London.
+Opened on 1 April 2016, Peckham has been an innovation for many young entrepreneurs and has proven to be a successful addition to Launch It.
+A partnership between Launch It and Southwark Council, the centre hosts 11 start-up businesses and gives pre-starts a space to work in its hot-desking area.
 The indoor garden contains 7 modified sheds that have been transformed into office spaces.